martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 protocol like HTTP/2.
 Instead, this draft proposes bringing the TLS 1.3 CertificateRequest, Certificate, and CertificateVerify messages into HTTP/2 frames, making client certificate authentication TLS-version-agnostic.

 This could be done in a naive manner by replicating the messages as HTTP/2 frames on each stream.
-However, this would create needless redundancy between streams, require frequent expensive signing operations, and introduce an extra round-trip to each request.
+However, this would create needless redundancy between streams and require frequent expensive signing operations.
 Instead, this draft lifts the bulky portions of each message into frames on stream zero and permits the on-stream frames to incorporate them by reference as needed.

-The CertificateRequest message becomes a `CERTIFICATE_REQUEST` on stream zero supporting one or more `CERTIFICATE_REQUIRED` frames on client-initiated streams.
-The Certificate and CertificateVerify messages become the `CERTIFICATE` and `CERTIFICATE_PROOF` frames on stream zero, supporting one or more `USE_CERTIFICATE` frames.
-A `USE_CERTIFICATE` frame is always sent in response to a `CERTIFICATE_REQUIRED` frame, either indicating the certificate to use, or indicating that no certificate should be used.
+On each stream where certificate authentication is required, the server sends a `CERTIFICATE_REQUIRED` frame, which the client answers with a `USE_CERTIFICATE` frame either indicating the certificate to use, or indicating that no certificate should be used.
+These frames are simple, referencing information previously sent on stream zero to reduce redundancy.

+`CERTIFICATE_REQUIRED` frames reference a `CERTIFICATE_REQUEST` on
+stream zero, analogous to the CertificateRequest message.
+`USE_CERTIFICATE` frames reference a sequence of `CERTIFICATE` and `CERTIFICATE_PROOF` frames on stream zero, analogous to the the Certificate and CertificateVerify messages.

 The exchange then looks like this:

 ~~~
 Client                                      Server
-   -- (streams 1,3,5) GET /protected ---------->
+   -- (streams 1,3) GET /protected ------------>
-   <---- (streams 1,3,5) CERTIFICATE_REQUIRED --
    <---------- (stream 0) CERTIFICATE_REQUEST --
+   <------ (streams 1,3) CERTIFICATE_REQUIRED --
    -- (stream 0) CERTIFICATE ------------------>
    -- (stream 0) CERTIFICATE_PROOF ------------>
-   ------- (stream 1,3,5) USE_CERTIFICATE ----->
+   -- (streams 1,3) USE_CERTIFICATE ----------->
-   <------------------ (streams 1,3,5) 200 OK --
+   <-------------------- (streams 1,3) 200 OK --

 ~~~
 {: #ex-http2 title="HTTP/2 Reactive Certificate Authentication"}

+To avoid the extra round-trip per stream required for a challenge and response, the `AUTOMATIC_USE` flag enables a certificate to be automatically used by the server on subsequent requests without sending a `CERTIFICATE_REQUIRED` exchange.

 {{certs-http2}} describes how certificates can be requested and presented at the HTTP/2 framing layer using several new frame types which parallel